 By Susmit Kumar

-After all the Western countries, except the US, Japan and Canada, recently joined the China-led Asian Infrastructure Investment Bank, Lawrence Summers, a noted US economist and ex-President of Harvard University and the Treasury Secretary during Bill Clinton administration, said, “This past month may be remembered as the moment the United States lost its role as the underwriter of the global economic system.
-True, there have been any number of periods of frustration for the United States before and multiple times when U.S. behavior was hardly multilateralist, such as the 1971 Nixon shock ending the convertibility of the dollar into gold.
-But I can think of no event since Bretton Woods comparable to the combination of China’s effort to establish a major new institution and the failure of the United States to persuade dozens of its traditional allies, starting with Britain, to stay out.”
+After creation of two international financial organizations by China, Asian Infrastructure Investment Bank and New Development Bank (formerly BRICS Bank), the IMF and World Bank, dominated by the US, are bound to lose their status to the former two.
+Once UK joined the Asian Infrastructure Investment Bank, against the wishes of the US, all Western countries, except the US, Canada and Japan, joined it.
+Commenting on it, Lawrence Summers, ex-US Treasury Secretary and ex Harvard University President, wrote, “[it] may be remembered as the moment the United States lost its role as the underwriter of the global economic system.
+I can think of no event since Bretton Woods comparable to the combination of China’s effort to establish a major new institution and the failure of the United States to persuade dozens of its traditional allies, starting with Britain, to stay out.”

 Since last year, China has started to sell its dollar holdings, reducing it to $3.2 trillion from near $4 trillion, as per its plan to get rid of dollar as global currency.
 It is just a question of time that both the former banks would start to lend money in yuan, leading to the collapse of US dollar status as the global currency.
 Once the US dollar loses the status of global currency, the US economy would collapse in the same way the Russian economy collapsed in late 1980s.
 But China would not be able to impose its will on the global economy.
 Instead the collapse of US economy would lead to the global Great Depression.
 The world will not have an option but to implement the British proposals during the deliberation before the signing of 1944 Bretton Woods Accord.

 (Dr. Susmit Kumar is a writer and analyst who did his Ph.d from Pennsylvania State University He is president of Kumar Consultancy based in USA.
 He can be reached at: firstname.lastname@example.org)